 Here, $Y{lm}(\theta, \varphi)$ are spherical harmonics [1, p.
 250].

-These multipoles are used for the numerical experiment of section 4.3.
-They also comply with (1b) [1, p.
+These multipoles are used for the numerical experiment of sections 4.1 and 4.2, and section 4.3 They also comply with (1b) [1, p.
 259, Theorem 8.9].

-Each multipole is characterized by a location, i.e. its center \mathbf{c} , and the (degree) parameters l and m.
-As a matter of fact, in our convergence tests we always place several multipoles at a given location up to a certain order, which is the maximum degree of multipoles with that center.
+Each multipole is characterized by a location, i.e. its center $\mathbf{c}$ , and the (degree) parameters l and m.
+In our convergence studies we always place several multipoles at a given location up to a certain order, which is the maximum degree of multipoles with that center.
 Hence, we use the term multipole expansion when referring to several multipoles in one point up to a certain order, which is the degree where the expansion is truncated.

-The total number of multipoles used for approximation is added to the total number of degrees of freedom of the discretization.
+The total number of multipoles used for approximation is added to yield the total number of degrees of freedom of the discretization of the Trefftz space.